netdata/netdata/docs/guides/deploy/ansible.md

 <!--
 title: Deploy Netdata with Ansible
-description: Deploy an infrastructure monitoring solution in minutes with the Netdata Agent and Ansible.
-Use and customize a simple playbook for monitoring as code.
+description: "Deploy an infrastructure monitoring solution in minutes with the Netdata Agent and Ansible.
+Use and customize a simple playbook for monitoring as code."
 image: /img/seo/guides/deploy/ansible.png
 custom_edit_url: https://github.com/netdata/netdata/edit/master/docs/guides/deploy/ansible.md
 -->